yoked-llama-243/1300-bakery-dev/README.md

 ### How Data is Passed Down Through Components

-The entire app is encapsulated in an `<App />` component, which contains the data about the full menu in its state, as well as what items to display.
+The `<App />` component contains the data about the full menu in its state, as well as a list of what items to display.
 It passes down the hook to edit the data to be displayed to the `<Settings />` and `<Menu />` components, as well as information about the full menu to be used as a basis.
 In `<Menu />`, the function to edit the data to be displayed only affects what items are favorited.
 This function to update which items are favorited is then passed down to the `<MenuCard />` components, as well.

 ### How the User Triggers State Changes